British wildwood: Sub-Boreal and sub-Atlantic wildwoods

-The end of the Atlantic period was characterized by a relatively brief but significant return to cooler and drier conditions, marking the beginning of the sub-Boreal period.
+The end of the Atlantic period was characterized by a relatively brief but significant return to cooler and drier conditions, marking the beginning of the Subboreal.
 During this climatic shift, there were many changes to the wildwood character.
 The most notable of these changes was a widespread decline of elm across the country, associated with a sudden increase in agricultural weeds such as Plantago and nettle, as well as early Neolithic settlement.
 Lime also declined and hazel became more common through the impacts of Neolithic peoples on the landscape.

 Pine and birch temporarily spread and became dominant again due to the cooler and drier conditions.
 However, around 700 – 750 BC, the climate became wetter and much colder again, resulting in the expansion of peat bogs over much of Ireland, Scotland, and northern England, and the destruction of large areas of sub-Boreal pine and birch forest.

-The sub-Boreal period saw the invasion of even later arrivals to Britain such as beech, hornbeam, and field maple.
-Beech first appeared in southeast England in about 1,000 BC, and its dispersal from northwest France would have required it to cross the English Channel that had now fully formed.
-The most likely agents of beech seed dispersal were birds such as jays and ravens.
+The Subboreal saw the invasion of even later arrivals to Britain such as beech, hornbeam, and field maple.
+Beech first appeared in southeast England in about 1000 BCE, and its dispersal from northwest France would have required it to cross the English Channel, which had now fully formed.
+The most likely agents of beech seed dispersal were birds such as the Eurasian jay and the common raven.

 Climate of the wildwood

-From about 8000 BC to about between 4300 and 3100 BC ran the Atlantic climatic period.
+The Atlantic period ran from about 8000 to about between 4300 and 3100 BCE.
 The wildwood developed under this relatively stable Holocene Atlantic climate, although there were minor temperature fluctuations over the millennia.
 Conditions were initially cold and dry during the pre-Boreal, which favoured relatively arctic species with wider northerly distributions such as birch, willow, and juniper.
 Progression towards the climatic optimum during the relatively warm and wet Atlantic period favoured species with more southerly distributions in Europe.

 Animal species

 Extinct or rare species

 The British Wildwood housed many animals that are now considered extinct or very rare.
-Such animals include the Aurochs, Beaver, Brown Bear, Wild Boar, Water Voles, Goshawk, Pine Marten, Dormouse, Roe Deer, Red Kite, Turtle Dove, Wolf, Red Squirrel, Osprey, Pearl-Bordered Fritillary, Lynx, White-tailed Eagle, and Wild Horses.
-Of these animals, the White-Tailed Eagle and the Goshawk has been reintroduced in southern Britain.
+Such animals include the aurochs, Eurasian brown bear, Eurasian wolf, Eurasian lynx, European pine marten, wild boar, roe deer, tarpan, red squirrel, Eurasian beaver, European water voles, European edible dormouse, white-tailed eagle, osprey, Eurasian goshawk, red kite, European turtle dove and pearl-bordered fritillary.
+Of these animals, the white-tailed eagle and the goshawk has been reintroduced in southern Britain.

 Species that can still be found today

 There have been animals that existed during the Wildwood period and still exist to this day throughout Britain.
-Such animals include: Bees, Black Grouse, Curlew, Hedgehog, Lapwing, Mountain Hare, Natterjack Toad, Red Fox, Red Deer, Ring Ouzel, Salmon.
+Such animals include: red fox, red deer, mountain hare, European hedgehog, black grouse, Eurasian curlew, northern lapwing, ring ouzel, natterjack toad, Atlantic salmon, bees.
 Since the eradication of natural British Wildwood, none of the animals that still exist today are naturally from natural wildwood.